kailash-manasarovar/statement/docs/next-batch.md

 ### 2021

+- While the "Portuguese" man is visiting (Mark right?)
+I am headhunted for a job with the UN in Fiji.
 - CoderPad because I was being bullied out of my job and was utterly bored out of my mind cos they weren't giving me work.
 Mousses.

 ### June 2022